Our research is editorially independent but we may earn a commission for purchases made through our links.

 Olympic National Park is home to one of the largest temperate rainforests in the U.S. It also happens to be one of the chilliest spots in the country during the summer, with temperatures hovering around a pleasant 67 degrees during the day and dropping to a little over 50 at night.
 Take a drive up to Hurricane Ridge, one of the park’s many dramatic sights, and you can look down to San Juan de Fuca Strait out to the San Juan Islands and Vancouver Island in British Columbia.
 Just a bit further west, Lake Crescent is a breathtaking gem, filled with emerald-hued waters that are surrounded by lush greenery and a multitude of cascading falls.
 On the west coast, you’ll discover wild, beautiful beaches that offer great beach combing as well as the chance to peer into tide pools, filled with starfish, hermit crabs and other sea creatures.

 Summer in Norway means long days, and more sun for taking in the jaw-dropping views of striking blue fjords and white-peaked mountains, though you’ll never be uncomfortably warm, with average temperatures in the mid-60s.
 In the picturesque capital city of Oslo, you’ll find lots of interesting attractions along with world-class art galleries and museums.
 After dark, experience the city’s lively nightlife, with options including everything from the opera to live indie rock bands.
-Tromso, Northern Norway’s largest city, is known as the “capital of the Arctic, internationally renowned for its large number of 18th-century wooden and the incredibly beauty of its natural surroundings.
-Located nearly 220 miles north of the Arctic Circle, you’ll certainly keep cool here.
-Be sure to explore the Polar Museum and arctic aquarium, as the well taking the trek up Storsteinen Mountain by cable car where you can enjoy more impressive mountain and fjord views.
+Tromso, northern Norway’s largest city, is known as the “capital of the Arctic” and internationally renowned for its large number of 18th-century wooden houses and the incredible beauty of its natural surroundings.
+Located north of the Arctic Circle, you’ll certainly keep cool here.
+Be sure to explore the Polar Museum and arctic aquarium, as well as the trek up Storsteinen Mountain by cable car where you can enjoy more impressive mountain and fjord views.

 The northern locale of Acadia National Park just about guarantees a comfy summer with highs in the upper 70s and lows around 59 degrees.
 The climate is ideal for enjoying the great outdoors, whether you’re relaxing on Sand Beach or hiking up Cadillac Mountain.
 This stunning national treasure is a magnificent meeting of mountains and sea, comprising more than 35,000 acres of land on Mount Desert Island, Isle au Haut and the Schoodic Peninsula.
 You can see all of Maine’s quintessential features right here, including tranquil ponds, forests, mountains and the rocky coastline.
 Wildlife watching includes the chance to glimpse moose, foxes, peregrine falcons, herons, seals and whales.

-Banff National Park is not only one of the most breathtaking places on earth, it offers cool temps with highs around 72 and lows in the upper 40s.
+Banff National Park is not only one of the most breathtaking places on earth, it offers cool temps during the summer months with highs around 72 and lows in the upper 40s.
 If you’re looking for a mountain retreat with mild weather, fishing, hiking and mountain biking, this is your spot.
 Banff itself offers lots of small town charms as well as making a great base for exploring the gorgeous glacier-fed lakes and multitude of wildlife.
 It even boasts a thriving arts and culture scene with a number of museums, art galleries and concert venues along with a diverse array of fine restaurants and shops.
-See the scenery and wildlife on what National Geographic has called a “Drive of a Lifetime,” the 142-mile Icefields Parkway.
+See the scenery and wildlife on Icefields Parkway, named a “Drive of a Lifetime” by National Geographic.
 It traces the Continental Divide and connects two national parks, Banff and Jasper, as well as Lake Louise and Jasper.
-Taking the eight-minute ride to the top of 7,500-foot Sulphur Mountain from Banff provides panoramic views of the park.
+Taking the ride to the top of 7,500-foot Sulphur Mountain from Banff provides panoramic views of the park.

 This island that’s part of the South Georgia and the South Sandwich Islands as British territories, are set in the South Atlantic between South America and Antarctica.
 As one of the most remote spots in the world, it’s only accessible by sea as there is no airstrip.
 The surrounding waters are extremely rich with marine life, home to an abundance of seals, seabirds and penguins.
 Other than the extraordinary wildlife, the island is home only to a postmaster, a British Government Office, some museum staff and scientists.
 If you go, be sure to get your passport stamped with the official “South Georgia” stamp, become immersed in the sea of king penguins on the vast expanse of Salisbury Plain and follow the footsteps of Sir Ernest Shackleton.
 Shackleton landed here and traversed the mountains to finally get help for his men after they’d been stranded for many months after their ship became trapped in ice.
 He died just off the South Georgia coast during a later expedition, and his body was later returned to be buried here.